jinsung-kim/jinsung-kim.github.io/_posts/2021-10-14-to-kill-a-mockingbird.md

 ---
 published: true
 layout: post
-title: To Kill a Mockingbird
+title: To Kill a Mockingbird (Classics Week)
 ---
 > You never really understand a person until you consider things from his point of view...
 Until you climb inside of his skin and walk around in it.